Bahrain-SEB-15/react-hoot-front-end/setting-the-stage/README.md

 ![New page](./assets/new.png)

-> 💡 Note, the screenshots above depict the application after completing all provided level ups.
+> 💡 Note, the screenshots above depict the application after completing all styling in the level up lessons.

 ## User stories

 Below are the user stories we will implement within Hoot:

 - As a guest, I should be able to create an account.
-- As a guest with an account, I should be able to log in to my account.
+- As a new User with an account, I should be able to log in to my account.
-- AAU, I should be able to create a hoot post.
+- As a User, I should be able to create a hoot post.
-- AAU, I should be able to see a list of all hoots on a 'List' page.
+- As a User, I should be able to see a list of all hoots on a 'List' page.
-- AAU, clicking on a hoot in the 'List' page should navigate me to a 'Details' page where I can view information about a single hoot post along with its associated comments.
+- As a User, clicking on a hoot in the 'List' page should navigate me to a 'Details' page where I can view information about a single hoot post along with its associated comments.
-- AAU, I should be able to add a comment on a hoot 'Details' page.
+- As a User, I should be able to add a comment on a hoot 'Details' page.
 - As the author of a hoot, I should see a link to 'Edit' a hoot on the 'Details' page.
 Clicking on the link should direct me to an 'Edit' page where I can modify the hoot.
 Upon submitting the update, I should be redirected back the the 'Details' page.
 - As the author of a hoot, I should see a button to 'Delete' a hoot on the 'Details' page.
 Clicking on the button should delete the hoot, and redirect me back to the 'List' page.